Innocent-R/todo-list-2019-week05/README.md

 # My To-do List Project
-My To-do List project is awesome.
-It containss an input text box, click to add button, clear button and clear completed list.
-The used can made a to-do list and be able to mark the completed ones or clean the list and start again.
+My To-Do List project is an engaging and user-friendly application.
+It features an input text box, an 'Add' button, a 'Clear' button, and an option to clear completed tasks.
+Users can create a to-do list, mark tasks as completed, or clear the list entirely to start fresh

 **Tech used:** HTML, CSS, and JavaScript